haribharadwaj/protocols/Calibrations.md

 - peSPL etc.
 - RMS for (longer) speech

-### Brief note about compressive and time-variant sources (hearing aids) and acknowledge that they are beyond the scope of this document
+### Brief note about nonlinear and time-variant sources and acknowledge that they are beyond the scope of this document

+- Hearing aid compression
+- Automatic gain control

 ## Advanced topics